-" On February 16, 2023 we announced the appointment of Allan MacDonald as President and Chief Executive Officer and as a Director of Superior commencing April 3, 2023.
-Luc Desjardins, will be stepping down from his role as President and Chief Executive Officer effective April 3, 2023, and will remain available in an advisory role until July 31, 2023 to ensure a seamless transition.
+- " On February 1, 2023, we acquired all the issued and outstanding shares of ACME Propane, Inc., a residential and commercial retail propane distributor in Lincoln, California, for U.S. \$3.3 million before adjustments for working capital. - " On February 16, 2023, we announced the appointment of Allan MacDonald as President and Chief Executive Officer and as a director of Superior commencing April 3, 2023.
+Luc Desjardins stepped down from his role as President and Chief Executive Officer effective April 3, 2023, and remained available in an advisory role until July 31, 2023 to ensure a seamless transition.